Legal analysis webinar on the differences between work accidents in the General Regime and RETA

 Final conclusions

-The day concluded with the speaker clarifying various issues raised and conveyed by Silvia Vela, who encouraged all attendees to participate in upcoming webinars.
+The day concluded with the speaker clarifying various issues raised and conveyed by Silvia Vela, who encouraged all attendees to participate in future webinars.
 The Mutual Fund, which especially appreciates the assistance of members of the advisory group, will hold new sessions on a monthly basis on legal issues, benefits and other topics of interest.

 ¿Que te ha parecido el contenido?